MartinvonBerg/Ext_REST_Media_Lib/readme.txt

 = 0.0.20 =
 * Rework of the image update function (endpoint of POST-Request /update/): The function updates the image FILE only and the filename if provided in POST request.
 * If the title of the old image was different from the filename than title will be kept.
 All other meta-data remains unchanged including post-parent.
+* Minimum required PHP version is 7.3 now as now tests with 7.2 were done.

 == Upgrade Notice ==